 by Steven B. Combs, Ph.D. tags: commodore - datasette - cassette - retro-computing - arduino - plus4/4 - c16 - ted - tap

-As part of my Commodore Plus/4 series, chapter three of the user’s manual includes a section on using a Commodore Datasette and a 1541 Diskette Drive.
-In a previous post, I assembled the modern replacement for the disk drive; now it’s time to build a Datasette replacement called, the Tapuino.
+As part of my Commodore Plus/4 series, chapter three of the users manualincludes a section on using a Commodore Datasette and a 1541 Diskette Drive.
+In a previous post, I assemaeme replacement for the disk drive](https://www.stevencombs.com/pi1541) now its time to nt called, the Tapuino.

-“What’s a Tapuino,” you ask?
-It’s a cool Arduino-based replacement for the Commodore Datasette.
+Wt’’s a Tapuino, you ask?
+Its acool Arduino-based replacement for the Commodore Datasette.
 For this project I use an Arduino, in this case the inexpensive Arduino Nano version, along with some easy to source electronic components.
-You can learn all about the Tapuino on the Sweetlilmre’s 1337 beef: Building the Tapuino R2 blog post.
+You can learn all abot the Tapuino on the Sweetlilmres 1337 beef: Building the Tapuino R2 blog post.

-While this post focuses on the Tapuino for a Commodore Plus/4, this build will also work with a C16 or other 264 series Commodore computer.
-If you want to use the Tapuino with a VIC-20, C64, or C128, you only need to replace the 7 pin DIN connector with this C2N Power Adapter that will also allow you to tap power from those computers for other projects.
+While this post focuses on the Tapuino for a Commodore Plus/4, this build will also work with a C16 or other series Commodore computer](https://www.c64-wiki.com/wiki/Commodore-264_series).
+If you want to se the Tapuino with a VIC-20, C64, or C128, you only need to a aette rplace the 7 pin DIN connector with this C2N Power Adapter that will also allow you to tap power from those computers for other projects.

 This post and the companion video includes updates to build materials, layout, imagery, parts sourcing, and processes.
 Before you read this blog post, watch the video below.
 It shares my build process and first use of the Tapuino.
 Hopefully you will have a little fun along the way.

 In the video below, I breadboard and operate a Tapuino connected to a Commodore Plus/4: